Crisis Hub

 Australian Government assistance

-- $2 million through the Australian Humanitarian Partnership for Australian non-government organisations (NGOs) to work with their Indonesian partners to provide life-saving support to around 60,000 people by meeting immediate water and sanitation needs, providing shelter, protection services and psychosocial support, and through distribution of essential supplies.
+- $2 million through the Australian Humanitarian Partnership for Australian non-government organisations (NGOs) to work with their Indonesian partners to provide life-saving support to around 60,000 people by meeting immediate water and sanitation needs, providing shelter, protection services and psychosocial support, and through the distribution of essential supplies.

-- Providing hygiene and reproductive health assistance to over 25,000 women and girls through UN agencies and international and local NGOs
+- Providing hygiene and reproductive health assistance to over 25,000 women and girls through UN agencies and international and local NGOs.

 - $1 million for the Red Cross to provide around 80,000 people with access to shelter, sanitation and clean water.

-Nine Australian Defence Force (ADF) C-130 flights have delivered humanitarian supplies and equipment from Darwin to Balikpapan, including tarpaulins, family tents, generators and water purification supplies.
+Nine Australian Defence Force (ADF) C-130 flights delivered humanitarian supplies and equipment from Darwin to Balikpapan, including tarpaulins, family tents, generators and water purification supplies.
 An ADF C-17 delivered pre-positioned Australian and ASEAN Humanitarian Assistance on Disaster Management (AHA Centre) supplies from Subang, Malaysia to Balikpapan.
-An ADF C-130 aircraft has also carried humanitarian supplies between Balikpapan and Palu and evacuated people from affected areas.
+An ADF C-130 aircraft also carried humanitarian supplies between Balikpapan and Palu and evacuated people from affected areas.

 Media releases